-I have been working on Levon Brooks and Kennedy Brewer’s story for 5 years.
-They were both wrongfully convicted of two separate murders, which occurred 18 months apart.
-Their trials involved corruption and incompetence.
+Our photography book, Levon and Kennedy: Mississippi Innocence Project was published in March 2018 by PowerHouse Books.
+Levon Brooks and Kennedy Brewer were both wrongfully convicted of two separate murders, which occurred 18 months apart.
 Levon was sentenced to life and spent 18 years in prison.
-Kennedy was sentenced to death and was imprisoned for 15 years.
-They were exonerated by the Innocence Project in 2008 with the help of DNA testing, which identified the one and only culprit of both crimes; the rapes and murders of two 3 year-old girls.
+Kennedy was sentenced to death and was imprisoned for 15.
+They were exonerated by the Innocence Project in 2008 with the help of DNA testing.
+After ten years of freedom, Levon Brooks died on January 24, 2018.

 PRESS & LINKS